 This is why content marketplaces have become so popular.
 Writers buy and sell articles all the time, but often lose their rights in the process.
 It’s quite likely that those that buy the content are going to benefit far more than the producer.
 That’s why I don’t care for those types of markets.
 Plus, they tend to be extremely strict on what they allow to be sold - because hey, the middleman has to benefit, too, right?

 The Market Value of Content

 Believe it or not, your content is often worth far more than you realize.
 There are some people out there that even buy and sell websites for a living.
 Yes, websites do actually have a market.
-Online real estate is actually a thing, but unfortunately, a lot of spam can come out of it, so it hasn’t become a real legitimate enterprise in all cases.
-But it is a real, legitimate thing that people haven’t really bought into enough, I don’t think.
+Online real estate is actually a thing.
+Yes, a lot of spam can come out of it.
+But, it is a real, legitimate thing that people haven’t really bought into enough, I don’t think.

 I strongly feel that content producers are greatly undervalued by the “market” as a whole.
 Perhaps if we start seeing content as investment opportunities and not simply something that we consume on our daily web surfing, we might begin to look at it differently.
 Pennies a day can grow very quickly if it’s invested correctly.
 Perhaps content as a micro-investment opportunity should be considered.
 It hasn’t been done before.
 Why not try it?
 At the very least, we never have to look at our content the same way again.